OpenCTI-Platform/docker/README.md

 - OPENCTI_TOKEN=ChangeMe
 ```

-As OpenCTI has a dependency to ElasticSearch and Grakn, you have to set the `vm.max_map_count` before running the containers, as mentioned in the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).
+As OpenCTI has a dependency to ElasticSearch, you have to set the `vm.max_map_count` before running the containers, as mentioned in the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).

 ```bash
 $ sysctl -w vm.max_map_count=1048575